vignettes/getting-started-with-modeltime.Rmd

 Time series is changing.
 Businesses now need 10,000+ time series forecasts every day.
 This is what I call a High-Performance Time Series Forecasting System (HPTSF) - Accurate, Robust, and Scalable Forecasting.

 I teach how to build a HPTFS System in my High-Performance Time Series Forecasting Course.
-If interested in learning Scalable High-Performance Forecasting Strategies then take my course.
 You will learn:

 Modeltime